My Laundry Room Makeover: Washing Clothes Under the Twinkle of Chandeliers

 4. STATEMENT LIGHTING

 Prior to adding my new light fixtures, there were three recessed lights above the washer and dryer that felt like spotlights over my head.
 I originally was going to add small pendants but then saw these mini Allen + Roth 9” chandeliers from Lowe's.
+There is another light I love for this project, this vintage, retro glam light that would also work.
 My husband and handyman scoffed at the idea of hanging three chandeliers in the laundry room but after they were hung, both were in awe of the change.
 For a total of $240 plus the labor of changing out the lights, this was the MAJOR decorative transformation that completely changed the look of my room.
 Carrying in my groceries and doing laundry under the gleam of a chandelier just makes my design heart happy.

 5. FLOATING SHELVES WITH A TOUCH OF HOME